MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup.md

 To configure Intelligent Order Management, you first need to create a Dataverse connection, a Power Automate Management connection, and an Intelligent Order Management Data Transformer connection.

-1. Go to the [Power Automate portal](https://us.flow.microsoft.com/) and make sure you are in the corect Intelligent Order Management environment.
-To check which environment you are in, select **Environments** in the top right corner of the Power Automate portal.
+1. Go to the [Power Automate portal](https://us.flow.microsoft.com/) and make sure you are in the correct Intelligent Order Management environment.
+To check which environment you are in, select **Environments** in the top-right corner of the Power Automate portal.
 1. Go to **Data > Connections**.

 ### Create Dataverse connection

 1. On the **Data > Connections** page, select **New connection**.
-2. In the search box in the top right corner, enter **Dataverse**.
+2. In the search box in the top-right corner, enter **Dataverse**.
 3. Select **+** next to **Microsoft Dataverse**.

 ![Dataverse logo](media/dataverse-connection.png)